STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR PROGRAMS

 Students on Disciplinary Probation or with a History of Disciplinary Infractions

 More serious infractions are reviewed by the Student Services management team.
 A phone interview may be scheduled to discuss the disciplinary infractions with the applicant.
-If the student has a solid rationale for studying abroad and displays maturity about what has been learned from the experience, API is more likely to accept the student.
-Students are advised that API has a strict Code of Conduct and warned that failure to abide by API guidelines on-site can result in consequences such as removal from housing or dismissal from the program.
+If the student has a solid rationale for studying abroad and displays maturity about what has been learned from the experience, API is more likely to approve the student.
+Students are advised that API has a strict Code of Conduct and failure to abide by API guidelines on-site can result in consequences such as removal from housing or dismissal from the program.

 API Disciplinary Procedures

-All students are required to sign the API Code of Conduct after acceptance.
+All students are required to sign the API Code of Conduct after confirmation.
 This outlines API’s behavioral and academic expectations, our disciplinary procedures if a student violates the Code of Conduct, including the appeals process.
 In general, for a first, minor infraction, students will receive a verbal warning.
 If the infraction is more serious or repeated, students would receive a written disciplinary warning.
 We share all written warnings issued with the student’s home university.
 Consequences beyond a warning can include dismissal from program-sponsored events (i.e. an excursion), from program housing, or from the program entirely for very serious behavior problems.